-Kitchen sinks are available in a range of materials types and sizes to suit any kitchen.
+Kitchen sinks are available in a range of materials types and sizes to suit any kitchen and to compliment any style of taps.
 Buying a kitchen sink can be confusing here’s a quick guide to familiarise yourself with the materials kitchen sinks are made from.

 Composite sinks are made of quartz or granite which is crushed and then mixed with a resin filler.
 Composite sinks are extremely tough with excellent scratch and heat resistance they’re easy to clean also and available in many different designs and finishes.